danillopneto/hey-url-challenge-code-dotnet/CHALLENGE.md

    1. An additional chart with a breakdown of browsers and platforms
 1. If someone tries to visit a invalid short URL then it should return a 404 page
 1. Controllers, endpoints and models should be fully tested with NUnit
+1. Provide EF migrations that can generate a SQL database schema compatible with the models

 # Spec for generating short URLs